-- Practice relaxation or slow, deep breathing.
+- Try slow, deep breathing.
 Practice taking deep, slow breaths to help relax.
-Some research shows that slow, paced breathing (five to seven deep breaths per minute) combined with mindfulness techniques can reduce blood pressure.
-There also are some devices available that promote slow, deep breathing.
-According to the American Heart Association, device-guided breathing may be a reasonable nondrug option for lowering blood pressure, especially if you have anxiety with high blood pressure or can't tolerate standard treatments well.
+Some research shows that slow, paced breathing (5 to 7 deep breaths per minute) combined with mindfulness techniques can reduce blood pressure.
+There are devices available to promote slow, deep breathing.
+According to the American Heart Association, device-guided breathing may be a reasonable nondrug option for lowering blood pressure.
+It may be an good option if you have anxiety with high blood pressure or can't tolerate standard treatments.

 - Fiber, such as blond psyllium and wheat bran